 - Seeds like chia, pumpkin and sunflower

 - Oats, quinoa and other grains soaked, sprouted, or cooked at very low temperatures

 - Fermented foods like kimchi

 - Dried meat or fish if you choose

 - Raw eggs, meat, fish or dairy products if you choose

-Leaving out all cooked food can be extremely restrictive.
-It’s tough and often inconvenient.
-You might find yourself in a pickle at a social gathering when everything on the menu is cooked.
-Suddenly many things you may have been used to eating are off limits.
-Burgers, stir fry, even birthday cake!
-That’s why people who follow the raw food diet are not expected to eat raw food 100 percent of the time.
-Life becomes easier if you choose to adapt to one of the popular mixed regimens in which you eat mostly, but not completely, raw.
+Leaving out all cooked food can be highly restrictive.
+It’s challenging and often inconvenient.
+You might find yourself in a pickle at a social gathering when everything on the menu is not raw.
+Suddenly many things you may have been used to eating are off-limits.
+Burgers, stir-fry, even birthday cake.
+That’s why people who follow the raw food diet have a hard time eating raw food 100 percent of the time.
+Life becomes more manageable if you choose to adapt to one of the popular mixed regimens in which you eat mostly, but not wholly, raw.

 Important Supplements for a Raw Food Diet